Prince of Achaea: Interregnum (1383–1396)

-James of Baux died childless in 1383, which left his hired army, the Navarrese Company, as the sole authority in Achaea.
+James of Baux died childless in 1383, which left his hired army, the Navarrese Company, as the sole authority in Achaea and putting the Angevin rule to end.
 The commanders of the Navarrese Company, Mahiot de Coquerel (until 1386) and Peter of San Superano (after 1386) kept up the pretense that they were representatives of the Kings of Naples, the closest and strongest of the possible claimants to the principality, but they were for all intents and purposes rulers of an independent realm.

 In addition to the nominal princes listed above, there were also numerous other rival claimants that rose during this time: